netzkern/butler/README.md

 # Commands

 - Templating: Checkout a git project template and substituted placeholders.
+All template options are managed in the `butler.yml` file.
+Butler is shipped with a default config.
+If you want to create project template look [here](https://golang.org/pkg/text/template/) to get an overview about the template language.

 # Development